davidazulay9573/full-stack-react-nodejs/README.md

 ### Using `react-router-dom`

-for building router and navigate between other paths.
+For building router and navigate between other paths.

 ### Using `redux`

-for manage the states, and provide globaly states.
+For manage the states, and provide globaly states.

 ### Using `axois`